brandtks/AquaPicController/README.md

 Handles all functionality for the AquaPic aquarium controller.
 Also provides a graphical user interface.

 ### Status
-All code are a work in progress.
+All code is a work in progress.

 ### Prerequisites
  * [GtkSharp](http://www.mono-project.com/docs/gui/gtksharp/) - The Mono Project